 Hairdressing is a demanding job and being a fresh pair of hands at work may seem daunting.
 There are good barbers and then there are barbers who are the best under any circumstance.
 To become the best it is not enough to just wield scissors but to make your customers feel welcome and taken care of.
 With this in mind we put together 10 tips for you to excel in your barbering career.

 In the past couple years the barbering industry has expanded by 45% with an average of 700 retailers opening all across the UK.
 The industry generated £7.5 billion turnover in the year 2017.
 This means being a barber is a sure shot profession if you can earn the necessary skill.
 If you’re an aspiring young individual interested in all-things-hair, don’t be late.
 Complete your high school or barber training diploma if you haven’t and start applying asap.
-Dedication and efficiency will make your career silky smooth inevitably.
-Statistics found at NHBF website.
+Learn about special treatments – HairGuard is a great site with lots of info about hair health – and stay up to date to fashion trends in your industry.